Surrender of the Cumberland Gap

 General John W. Frazer

-According to Official Records of the Union and Confederate Armies, Brigadier General John W. Frazer states the most treacherous and slanderous remarks about the 62nd North Carolina Regiment: "The discipline and organization were utterly worthless… the greater part of officers were totally unfitted for command…Colonel Love and Major McDowell, I do not think were qualified for command…My opinion is this regiment would have broken or thrown down their arms on the first fire from the enemy…There were numerous desertions…In fact not a week passed without several desertions…We had insufficient arms to fight...I believed we were greatly outnumbered...I was unsure of the enemy's strength...I thought surrender would save lives...General Buckner was no where to be found, I wondered what became of him..."
+According to Official Records of the Union and Confederate Armies, Brigadier General John W. Frazer stated the most treacherous and slanderous remarks about the 62nd North Carolina Regiment: "The discipline and organization were utterly worthless… the greater part of officers were totally unfitted for command…Colonel Love and Major McDowell, I do not think were qualified for command…My opinion is this regiment would have broken or thrown down their arms on the first fire from the enemy…There were numerous desertions…In fact not a week passed without several desertions…We had insufficient arms to fight...I believed we were greatly outnumbered...I was unsure of the enemy's strength...I thought surrender would save lives...General Buckner was no where to be found, I wondered what became of him..."

-General John W. Frazer died March 31, 1906, in New York, NY.
-Perhaps Mr. Frazer is not credible with his contradictory remarks about the surrender of the 62nd North Carolina Regiment.
-He underscored his initial contradictory account for the Official Records of the Union and Confederate Armies.
+General Frazer died March 31, 1906, in New York, NY., and perhaps was not credible with his contradictory remarks about the surrender of the 62nd North Carolina and the Cumberland Gap.
+(He underscored his initial contradictory account for the Official Records of the Union and Confederate Armies.)
 He had ample time to make a retraction or state that he was under duress when he made the statements.
-Frazer believed that Union forces numbered 10,000-30,000 under Gen. Ambrose Burnside.
-Burnside had sent at least four letters to General Frazer demanding surrender.
-Burnside insisted, “We expect your [Frazer] unconditional surrender” (O.R., i, 30, ii, p.
-638 and O.R., i, 30, ii, p.
+Frazer opined that Union forces numbered 10,000-30,000 under Burnside.
+Burnside also sent at least four letters to Frazer demanding surrender and insisted, “We expect your [Frazer] unconditional surrender.”
+(O.R., I, 30, II, p.
+638 and O.R., I, 30, II, p.
 624).
+General Frazer, moreover, had been ordered to retreat to a very advantageous position, the high ground; however, he surrendered without a shot.
+(O.R., I, 30, II, p.
+602).

 Site search Web search